SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

    -> var dictionary2: Dictionary<String, Int> = [:]
    << // dictionary1 : Dictionary<String, Int> = [:]
    << // dictionary2 : Dictionary<String, Int> = [:]

+When a type alias is declared with generic parameters, the constraints on those parameters must match exactly the constraints on the existing type's generic parameters.
+For example:

+.. testcode:: typealias-with-generic-constraint

+   -> typealias DictionaryOfInts<T: Hashable> = Dictionary<T, Int>

+The type alias must not introduce additional generic constraints because the type alias and the existing type may be used interchangeably.

+..
+Note that the compiler doesn't currently enforce this.
+For example, this works but shouldn't:
+.... typealias ProvidingMoreSpecificConstraints<T: Comparable & Hashable> = Dictionary<T, Int>

+..
+Things that shouldn't work:
+    typealias NotRedeclaringSomeOfTheGenericParameters = Dictionary<T, String>
+    typealias NotRedeclaringAnyOfTheGenericParameters = Dictionary
+    typealias NotProvidingTheCorrectConstraints<T> = Dictionary<T, Int>
+    typealias ProvidingMoreSpecificConstraints<T: Comparable & Hashable> = Dictionary<T, Int>

 See also :ref:`Declarations_ProtocolAssociatedTypeDeclaration`.